andromeda360/a360-example-repo/README.md

 # A360-example-repo
-A template repository demonstrating an opinionated file structure for A360ai projects
+A template repository demonstrating an opinionated file structure for A360 AI projects